Fake quote by Prabhupada’s enemy used in ISKCONHanuman das

 After reading this, you are supposed to shut up and not criticise anybody for anything.
 Actually, after reading this quote, you should not even criticise sannyasis with female secretaries, mushroom eater-Jedi gurus, and so on.
 Every single one of them is “pure”, and if you don’t see that, you are “envious”.
 Since I’ve been doing ISKCON cleanup work, I have seen this quote being used against me many times.

-I was very much intrigued by this quote since I know that Bhaktisiddhanta Sarasvati is lion guru who tearing apart all kinds of deviant people all the time.
+I was very much intrigued by this quote since I know that Bhaktisiddhanta Sarasvati is lion guru who is tearing apart all kinds of deviant people all the time.
 Here is one real quote, something that Bhaktisiddhanta Sarasvati really said regarding exposing deviations and criticising nonsense people:

 A chanter of Hari-kirtana is necessarily the uncompromising enemy of worldliness and hypocrisy.
 It is his constant function to dispel all misconceptions by preaching the truth in its most unambiguous form, without any consideration of person, place, or time.
 The form to be adopted is that which is least likely to be misunderstood.
 It is his bounden duty to clearly and frankly oppose any person who tries to deceive and harm himself and others by misrepresenting the truth, whether due to malice or genuine misunderstanding.